14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Basically, they act like I’d never want anyone around me in real life to act.
 To add to the nonsense, these ladies were some of the least attractive I’d seen in Japan, and it took ages to get our order.
 They may be squeaky and awkwardly complacent, but they sure are slow!

-And then there are the pachinko houses.
+If you want to experience a unique activity, there are the pachinko houses.
 In short, it’s a local hangout for gambling addicts.
 But gambling is prohibited in Japan, right?!
 Right.
 But this pinball machine turned into a “secret” gambling game, and it’s the loudest thing you’ll ever experience.
 It feels very out of place in an otherwise outwardly reserved Japan.

 The Akihabara district at night in Tokyo, Japan